Garda Schools Programme

 Be Kind Online

-Be Kind Online, developed in partnership with Webwise is designed to enable 3rd and 4th class pupils to understand what cyberbullying is, how it can hurt someone and how it can be prevented.
+The Garda Schools Programme Be Kind Online lesson, developed in partnership with Webwise, is designed to enable 3rd and 4th class pupils to understand what cyberbullying is, how it can hurt someone and how it can be prevented.
 The lessons in this pack promote respectful communication online and aim to foster a sense of care and respect for others online.
-The programme will equip children with the skills to deal effectively with cyberbullying.

 Connect with Respect